-The mole is the SI base unit for amount of substance
+The mole is the SI base unit for an amount of a substance.

 The SI unit for amount of substance is the mole, defined as